Chapter 1:

 “I was up here jogging when I came across this place, and then Vernon came out of nowhere.
 He said that everyone was coming over, so I just waited with him for a bit, that’s it.
 Oh wait, he also showed me all his vinyl records!
 That’s everything.”

 “Like I said…it’s none of my business.”
+Though Nicolaus did feel a bit of relief.
 (I’ve got no reason not to trust her.)

-“Since it seems like we’re going to be hanging out together for a while, I thought it would be best to be honest with you and avoid any weird situations.
+“Since we’re hanging out again, I thought it would be best to be honest with you and avoid any weird situations.
 I didn’t want you thinking I rejected you for him or anything…”

 “Wait…No, I didn’t mean to…”